-Even before you reach your deductible, most preventive care services are covered at little or no cost to you — all year round.
+With this plan, most preventive care services are covered at little or no out-of-pocket cost to you — all year round.
 This gives you convenient access to routine care that helps you stay healthy and get the most out of life.

 Learn about the difference between preventive and non-preventive services.

-After you reach your out-of-pocket maximum, we’ll provide most covered services at no cost to you for the rest of the calendar year.
-This can help protect you financially if you have a serious illness or injury.
+You also have an out-of-pocket maximum, which can help protect you financially if you have a serious illness or injury.
+After you reach this maximum, we’ll provide most covered services at no cost to you for the rest of the calendar year.

 You can also set up a health savings account (HSA), which allows you to contribute pretax or tax-deductible dollars* to pay for medical care and services.
 Your employer may also contribute funds to your HSA.
 Since you can use your HSA funds to help pay for expenses such as your deductible, your HSA may help reduce your out-of-pocket costs as well.

 You can use your HSA to pay for qualified medical expenses,† usually with a convenient debit card connected to your account.
 Qualified medical expenses include copays, coinsurance, and deductible payments for a wide range of services — for example:

 - prescription drugs

 - office visits with your personal physician or specialty physicians